 We at Sabhal Mòr Ostaig are keenly interested in Rubh' an Dùnain from a number of perspectives.
 It is an important site in terms of what it tells us about our history and heritage, about our ancestors and their way of life, about the links between the Celts and the Vikings, about the sea routes and the origin of personal names and place names.
 The knowledge gleaned from Rubh' an Dùnain will inform courses such as our MSc in Material Culture and Gàidhealtachd History and the BA Honours course in Gaelic and Culture and it will afford research opportunities and collaborations across disciplines and educational establishments.

-(Board Member, Historic Environment Scotland)
+(former Board Member, Historic Environment Scotland)

 My father took me there as an archaeology-struck teenager and it had a lasting impact upon me.
 Nowhere before had I seen such a concentration of well-preserved monuments that so strongly evoke the span of five millennia.
 With a direct family association to our ancestors, no place resonates for me more strongly with a ‘spirit of place’ than this lonely, deserted peninsula.

 Scottish Natural Heritage

 of National Scenic Areas (2010)